 As an example:

-member A joins on April 12.
+Member A joins on April 12.
 They pay on May 1 when you bill members monthly, but not with upfront billing.
+Member A's payment is listed under the April line item in your Relationship Manager with a May 1 processing date. |

-member B signs up and pays on May 20.
-For May, a new line item appears to account for this new income with your new billing model.
+On May 13, you turn on charge upfront.
+Member B signs up and pays on May 20.
+For May, a new line item appears to account for this new income with your new billing model. |

 On June 1, we process all of your members' (new and existing) subscription payments.
 A line item appears for June and includes member A and member B's payments.
-Every month after May has all members regardless of their join date.
+Every month after May includes all members, regardless of their join date. |

 Apple's requirement to use iOS in-app purchases

 Apple requires that purchases made in the Patreon iOS app use their in-app purchase (IAP) system.
-This system only supports our subscription billing model, which means charge upfront memberships can’t be purchased through the iOS app (except for U.S. customers purchasing memberships — see below).
+This system only supports our subscription billing model, which means charge-upfront memberships can’t be purchased through the iOS app (except for U.S. customers purchasing memberships — see below).

 FAQ

-• Members who upgrade pay the difference between their previous pledge level and their new pledge level.
+- Members who upgrade pay the difference between their previous pledge level and their new pledge level.
 Say that member D was charged $10 on March 1.
 They then upgraded to $15 on March 7.
-On March 7, they paid $5 to upgrade. member D has paid a total of $15 for March.
+On March 7, they paid $5 to upgrade.
+Member D has paid a total of $15 for March.

-• Members who downgrade will be charged the new amount on the 1st of the month.
-There is no charge for downgrading, and they’ll retain their original membership access until the next billing date on the 1st. members who downgrade will not receive a refund.
+- Members who downgrade will be charged the new amount on the 1st of the month.
+There is no charge for downgrading, and they’ll retain their original membership access until the next billing date on the 1st.
+Members who downgrade will not receive a refund.

-• You’ll find a detailed payment history for each member in your Relationship manager.
+- You’ll find a detailed payment history for each member in your Relationship manager.